Ramanujamkv98/Experimentation-Framework/README.md

 Using A/A validation, A/B testing, confidence intervals, and segmentation analysis, the objective is to answer:

-Should the Trial feature be launched—and if so, for which user segments?
+Should the Trial feature be launched and if so, for which user segments?

 Business Problem:
 The current Direct Sale onboarding flow requires upfront commitment, which may act as a barrier for some users.
 This experiment aims to evaluate whether reducing this friction through a Trial-First approach can improve early engagement without negatively impacting business outcomes.